 You may recall we surveyed this correlation for all ages of Steam games back in June 2020.
 On a broad basis, the answer we get this time is the same - a game’s first week unit sales have a median of 0.2x its total Steam wishlists at launch.
 The above graph is the full data set from our new survey, in ascending order.

-If you look at the two ‘battletested’ spreadsheets we published recently - from GameDiscoverCo and Fellow Traveller - both of these use 0.2 (aka 20%) Week 1 sales as the most obvious option.
+If you look at the two ‘battletested’ spreadsheets we published recently - from GameDiscoverCo and Fellow Traveller - both of these use 0.2 (aka 20%) sales as the most obvious option - one for Week 1, one for Month 1.
 So that’s good news!
 But we really want to drill down on the possible range, because Week 1 sales on Steam span anything from 1.5% to 100+% percent of launch wishlists.

 This is a crazily high range, given that the other things we survey - like Week 1: Year 1 revenue multiples or even Steam units sold compared to number of reviews - are often within a ‘3-fold’ range - i.e. the highest likely result is 3 times the lowest.
 In this case, the highest likely result is 60+ times the lowest!

 So it seems like the correlation is very loose across a large number of games, and you should not ‘take your wishlists to the bank’.
 (You may have been aware, but this is further confirmation.)

 Median unit sales for different amounts of wishlists?

 However, we wanted to drill deeper and try to discover closer correlated elements in the data.
 And we did find ‘some things’.
 Here’s the median Week 1 Steam unit sales, compared to the amount of wishlists a game launched with: